 The school values education in the arts, as part of the classroom programme and extra-curricular lunchtime activities.
 There is private keyboard tuition available during school time.
-Art Attack takes place each year; students work collaboratively in mixed age groups to create vibrant displays for our shared space.
-Check out the foyer and corridors for our 2012 "Stories" themed art.
+Art Attack takes place every 2 years; students work collaboratively in mixed age groups to create vibrant displays for our shared space.

 A variety of activities are offered for children at lunchtimes.
-There is a kapa haka troupe, glee club, MacAttack club and choir.
-The Golden Sparklers (Years 1 and 2 Dance Troupe) meet each week.
+There is a kapa haka troupe, band, MacAttack club and choir.
 Children have opportunities to learn instruments and participate in dance and drama activities.